-Maya serves as an adviser to Gartner, the leading technology research and advisory company, on change management and organization network best practices.
-She teaches networked leadership, business ecosystem strategy, collaboration, and change management skills through the Corporate Education Center and has taught at the graduate and undergraduate levels for Boston University and Northeastern University.
+Maya has taught networked leadership, business ecosystem strategy, collaboration, and change management skills through the Corporate Education Center.
+She has taught at the graduate and undergraduate levels for Boston University and Northeastern University.

 When not working, Amber sings at the occasional open mic night and is learning to play guitar.